-- News subscriptions that employees can use to actively monitor channels in order to automatically receive information relevant to them.
+- News subscriptions that employees can use to actively monitor channels to automatically receive information relevant to them.

 Top-Down Communication – The Board and Management Keep Everyone Informed

 Most people like to consume news, but if you look at the comments on most news websites, their content is rarely valuable.
 The news itself is of value.
 This is how top-down communication works as well.
 The boss says what’s going to happen and everyone else nods and does his bidding.
 This is the traditional way things are done and I don’t want to talk it down.
-Communication of this type is in my view still key to a good intranet.
-It gives me the opportunity to orient myself and find out about the latest happenings.
+Communication of this type is, in my view, still key to a good intranet.
+It allows me to orient myself and find out about the latest happenings.

-However, the times are long past when an intranet showed you everything that’s going on in a company.
+The times are long past, however, when an intranet showed you everything that’s going on in a company.
 And by the time group chats kick in, information is distributed so quickly that it’s impossible for everyone to stay up to date about everything all the time.
 This works when you have fifty employees but no more – and most of our customers have 500 to 300,000.
 But the top-down approach does work.